Master of Science in Accounting

 According to the United States Department of Labor, it is projected that employment opportunities for accountants and auditors will increase 11 percent from 2014 to 2024.
 New graduates are experiencing an unprecedented level of demand from public accounting firms.
 New graduates from Master’s in Accounting programs represent approximately 90 percent of new CPA firms’ hires.

-You can complete the program full time in one year.
-Students may also enroll part time and complete the program in two years or at their own pace.
+You can complete the program full-time in one year either in two accelerated terms, or spread out over the academic year.
 Classes are held in the evenings to maximize time at work or in an internship.

 The MSA program requires a Bachelor’s degree in an undergraduate accounting background (i.e., an accounting major or having earned a minimum of 15 credits in accounting), including the following courses: